watsonx-labs-ncee/NCEE-Labs/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ```
 Agent skilled in retrieving market data as well as glossary definitions for financial terms.
 ```
-As explained earlier, the decription of an agent is important as it is leveraged by the agentic solution to route user messages to the right agent skilled in addressing the request.
+As explained earlier, the description of an agent is important as it is leveraged by the agentic solution to route user messages to the right agent skilled in addressing the request.

 ![wxo create financial api agent](images/wxo-create-financial-api-agent.png)